-PSY 312 (Research Methods)
+- PSY 101 (Introduction to Psychology) - PSY 312 (Research Methods)

 CORE COURSES: So that you will be exposed to a broad range of topic areas in psychology, you must take courses that are distributed across the four core areas listed below.
-You must complete at least one course from three of the four core areas2.
+You must complete at least one course from three of the four core areas1.
 Additional core courses that you take beyond this minimum will count toward the 'elective' requirement described in the next section.